NVIDIA/TensorRT-Model-Optimizer/docs/source/guides/2_pruning.rst

 #.  ``fastnas``: A pruning method recommended for Computer Vision models.
 Given a pretrained model,
     FastNAS finds the subnet which maximizes the score function while meeting the given constraints.
-#.  ``mcore_gpt_minitron``: A pruning method developed by NVIDIA Research for pruning GPT-style models (e.g. Llama 3)
+#.  ``mcore_minitron``: A pruning method developed by NVIDIA Research for pruning GPT, Mamba and Hybrid
-    in NVIDIA NeMo or Megatron-LM framework that are using Pipeline Parallelism.
-It uses the activation magnitudes to prune the mlp, attention heads, GQA query groups, embedding hidden size and number of layers of the model.
+    Transformer Mamba models in NVIDIA NeMo or Megatron-LM framework.
+It uses the activation magnitudes to prune the mlp, transformer attention heads, GQA query groups, mamba heads and head dimension, embedding hidden size and number of layers of the model.
     Checkout more details of the algorithm in the `paper <https://arxiv.org/abs/2408.11796>`_.
 #.  ``gradnas``: A light-weight pruning method recommended for language models like Hugging Face BERT and GPT-J.
     It uses the gradient information to prune the model's linear layers and attention heads to meet the given constraints.